PREMPRAKASHSINGH/blog/_posts/2017-11-27-Building-Freecodecamp-Random-Quote-Machine-HowToCoder-Weekly-Project-Series.md

 <img  src="{{ site.baseurl }}/img/RQM/RQM-7.PNG" style="width: 100%" alt="Git push command"/>

-Now navigate to your repository on github and you can see your files there
+Now navigate to your repository on github and you can see your files there.

 # Let's make it live on github pages